 Medication Authorization & Administration

-Episcopal Summer Institute has a Registered Nurse on staff who is trained and licensed in the administration of medications.
+Washington Summer Youth Experience has a Registered Nurse on staff who is trained and licensed in the administration of medications.
 When dropping your child off, please include all prescription medications (and any preferred or specific over-the-counter medicines) in clearly marked bags, along with the Medication Administration Authorization form.

-Episcopal Summer Institute provides most over-the-counter (OTC) medications needed at camp.
+Washington Summer Youth Experience provides most over-the-counter (OTC) medications needed at camp.
 It is not necessary to pack OTC medications.
 Upon registration, parents/guardians will be able to select the medications they want to be made available should their camper need them.

 Campers are not permitted to have over-the-counter (OTC) medicines in their possession.
 Under the supervision of our nurse, we will administer any necessary medication — including both OTC and prescription.